Miss J. E. Linter (1844-1909)

 Shells come to RAMM

 Miss Linter died at home in Twickenham on August 30th 1909.
-Miss Florence Jewel (her executor and fellow conchologist) wrote to RAMM to donate the collection.
+Miss Florence Jewel (her executor and fellow conchologist) wrote to RAMM to donate Linter’s collection of 15,000 specimens.
 She said that Miss Linter wanted her collection to be available to the public.

 Her wishes were duly followed and some of her many specimens are on display in RAMM’s Finders Keepers? gallery while the rest is held in More in Store.
 Some can be browsed on Collections Explorer.
 Her collection of fossils is also at the Museum.